MarvHetz/MarvHetz/README.md

 # 👋Hi, I’m @MarvHetz

-Currently I am doing an apprentice ship at a school in Germany, where I learn all the necessary skills to be a good programmer.
+Currently I am doing an apprenticeship at a school in Germany, where I learn all the necessary skills to be a good programmer.
 So most of my Repositories are only for me to work along from home.

 <!---